FlexibleTech/camunda-tools/README.md

 ```

 ##  Description
 For complex domains, it is important to use clean or hexagonal architecture.
 Very often, central frameworks penetrate deep into application or even domain code.
-In applications built using the camunda изь process orchestration engine, a large amount of framework code can be observed.
+In applications built using the camunda process orchestration engine, a large amount of framework code can be observed.
 This library allows you to avoid redundant framework code by converting all work with the framework into a declarative style.

 ## Use case